johsieders/essays/content/8-holy_roman_empire.md

 The Holy Roman Empire lasted over a thousand years, from 800 to 1806.
-The title Holy Roman Empire of the German Nation became established not before 1500, and Voltaire’s scathing remark about it being neither holy, Roman nor an empire was published in 1756, when the Empire was agonizing.
+The title *Holy Roman Empire of the German Nation* became established not before 1500, and Voltaire’s remark about it being neither holy, Roman nor an empire was published in 1756 when the Empire was agonizing.
 Was Voltaire right?

-### Was the Empire Holy?
+### Was it holy?

 Holy is a big word.
 Who could claim it?
 Let’s declare holy, for the sake of simplicity, whatever is endorsed or at least approved by the Pope.
 Now, out of 31 Emperors,